yarafe/Test/Sentinel/faz-microsoft-sentinel2.md

     ![FAZ Logforwarding Settings- Fluentd ](images/FAZ-logforwarding-settings.PNG)
     - Configure the remote server type as "Forward via Output Plugin" and select your designated output profile.

+FortiAnalyzer can ingest logs into the log analytics workspace using the Apache access log format.
+However, extracting the essential data from the message still requires additional steps.

+One approach is to utilize Azure functions for this purpose.
+For instance, to extract the Source Information (SrcInf) from the message, you can employ the following query and subsequently save it as a function:
+<pre><code>
+Table_name
+| extend SrcInf = extract(@'srcintf=\"(\S+)\"', 1, Message)
+</code></pre>

 ### Validation and Troubleshooting

 - To verify Fluentd write status, execute the command: